Rynchodon/ARMS/Player Readme.txt

 fMaxSpeed - the maximum speed Autopilot is allowed to fly at

 [h1]Known Issues[/h1]
+These are all the known issues with Autopilot.
+If an issue is not listed here, I do not know about it.

 Autopilot cannot always control a grid if there are grids attached with landing gear.
 In this case, the remote control will display <NO_PATH>.

-Sometimes when pasting a grid in creative mode, Autopilot will not run properly for the pasted grid.
-I am still working to resolve this issue.

 There is a bug in Space Engineers that occurs when unlocking a connector or landing gear while a player is in a cockpit or passenger seat.
 Autopilot will not take control if this bug occurs.
 Autopilot will not unlock a connector or landing gear while any player is in a cockpit or passenger seat.
 The remote control will display <GET_OUT_OF_SEAT> until all cockpits and passenger seats are empty, then it will unlock the connector or landing gear.

-Merge blocks may conflict with Autopilot.
+Merging grids, particularly with the landing (L) command, can cause unexpected behaviour.
 Autopilot cannot detect a merge, so you will have to sort it out yourself.

 [b]Public Domain License[/b]
 To the extent possible under law, Alexander Durand has waived all copyright and related or neighbouring rights to Autopilot.
 This work is published from: Canada.